 Manhattan College offers more than 40 majors within six schools: Liberal Arts, Business, Education and Health, Engineering, Science, and Continuing and Professional Studies.
 A student-faculty ratio of approximately 12:1 allows our students to receive individual attention and support from distinguished faculty who are renowned in their fields.
 Coupled with our small class sizes, our students thrive in a tailored learning environment that promotes personal and professional achievement that lasts a lifetime.

 Today our graduates include top corporate executives, internationally known engineers and scientists, and leading educators, journalists, and lawyers.
-Notable alumni include former mayor of New York City Rudy Giuliani ’65, bestselling author James Patterson ’69, and Eileen Murray ’80, Co-chief Executive Officer and a member of the management committee at Bridgewater Associates CP.
+Notable alumni include former mayor of New York City Rudy Giuliani ’65; bestselling author James Patterson ’69; Thomas J. Moran ’74, Chairman of the Board of Mutual of America Life Insurance Company; Laura Ricciardi ’92, filmmaker and co-director of Netflix’s Making a Murderer; Noreen Krall ’87, Vice President and Chief Litigation Counsel for Apple; and Eileen Murray ’80, Co-chief Executive Officer and a member of the Management Committee at Bridgewater Associates CP.

 New York City: Manhattan College’s classroom